SaltySOMAdmin/Reddit-To-Twitter/README.md

 # Reddit-to-Twitter

-## Copy top post of the day from a subreddit to a twitter account (I will never call it X!).
+## Copy top post of the day from a Subreddit to a Twitter account (I will never call it X!).

 ### 1) Install Python3